nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 The above creates a single project
 [gradle application](https://docs.gradle.org/current/userguide/application_plugin.html)
-which can run a main method and packages your code in a single archive.
+which can run a main method and packages your code in an archive.
 If you're new to gradle, you can have a look at the [Gradle Quickstart](/2017/02/10/gradle-quickstart/) tutorial.
 From now on, we'll use the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) script `./gradlew` to ensure consistent builds across environments.